John 1:13: Analysis

-According to Lapide, "John here gives an antithesis between human generation and Divine, and demonstrates the superiority of the latter.
-For he says that the former is of bloods (αἱμάτων), which is a Hebraism for blood, meaning the blood of man, produced by food."
-In terms of the phrase "of God", Lapide says it refers to the Spirit and grace of God, "by which the mind of man, beforetime carnal, is regenerated and justified, and so a man becomes spiritual, just, and holy, a friend, yea, a son of God."
+According to Cornelius à Lapide, "John here gives an antithesis between human generation and Divine, and demonstrates the superiority of the latter.
+For he says that the former is of bloods (αἱμάτων, aimatōn), which is a Hebraism for blood, meaning the blood of man, produced by food."
+In terms of the phrase "of God", Lapide says that it refers to the Spirit and grace of God, "by which the mind of man, beforetime carnal, is regenerated and justified, and so a man becomes spiritual, just, and holy, a friend, yea, a son of God."

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: